pietervdvn/AspectedRouting/BuildingAProfile.md

 }
 ```

-Interpreting the above expression will aways yield `no` when evaluating, as the parameters have different values.
+Interpreting the above expression will always yield `no` when evaluating, as the parameters have different values.
 The type of the above expression is thus `Bool`.

 If no key has a function invocation (thus no key starts with `$`), the hash is interpreted as a mapping: